 If you’re in communication with your doctor and you feel like your PsA is getting a little worse, there are some at-home treatments you can try before you go on medication or try a new prescription.

 Stress is the biggest trigger and the most likely source of your worsening symptoms.
-So, quit stressing.
+So, try your best to avoid stressing.
 Ta-da — everything’s fixed!
 (Just kidding.)

 OK, obviously it’s not that simple, but managing stress can really help reduce your symptoms.
 Meditation, for example, is an excellent way to relax, reduce your heart rate and blood pressure, and maybe even help your PsA.

 Meditation can be a challenge at first, but give it a try.
-A 2014 study found that meditation helped improve anxiety, depression, and pain — plus, it’s free and doesn’t cause any side effects.
+According to the American Psychological Association meditation can help reduce stress and improve other brain processes — plus, it’s free and doesn’t cause any side effects.

 If meditation isn’t your thing, try to give yourself a few minutes of quiet every day.
 Spend more time on hobbies that relax you and less time on your phone.